rusty-bytes7/advent_of_code_2024/README.md

-This is my repository to store my advent of code 2024 solutions!
+This is my repository to store my Advent of Code 2024 solutions!